 Over the past few years GKB Opticals conducted, with great efficiency, eye check-up camps for the members in Charunibash and for the rural population of three villages around Madhubati.
-On 8th August, we held a camp in 120 patients checked.
+On 8th August, we held a camp in which 120 patients were checked.
 Spectacles were given out to 82 beneficiaries on 2nd November 2019.